yosoufe/CarND-Behavioral-Cloning-P3/README.md

 So in code I created sectoion to do that (model.py line 154-156).
 7. After all of these, still the car could not get some of the curvy turns and also left the main road sometimes.
-I gathered more training data in zones that it had more difficutties and with that finally the car could finish one lap without leaving the road.
+I gathered more training data in zones that it had more difficulties and with that finally the car could finish one lap without leaving the road.

 #### 2. Final Model Architecture